 Without a doubt, Prater’s most famous attraction is Wiener Riesenrad.
 It was constructed in the late 1800s, and considered the tallest ferris wheel for many decades after its creation.

 Despite the high price, riding Wiener Riesenrad is a fun way to see Vienna from the sky.
+Keep in mind that Prater Park is crowded in summer.
+As a single traveler, it might be wise to purchase your tickets for Wiener Riesenrad ahead of time.

 Go Get Lost in an Art Museum